ishwantsingh/Vizda-Data-Visualization/Design Document.md

 ## 4. Timeline

 27 April | Understand Mathematical Equations
-1 May | Transfer main computational functions
+1 May | Implement functions to compute output
-5 May | Alpha Version complete
+5 May | Plot visualization graphs
-8 May | Improve GUI and test accuracy
+8 May | Perform unit and system tests
-12 May | Project Complete
+12 May | Create documentation using Sphinx and finalize project

 ## 5. Project Extensions